- Why use Categorize Plus?

 For more information, please refer to the Group Filters and Searches help

-topic that provides several examples that demonstrate the power of using a Group Menu Hierarchy to filter
+topic that provides several examples that demonstrate the power of using a Group Menu Hierarchy to search

-As a final comment, it is important to note that since group Menu Items are not added to the Categorize Plus
+As a final comment, it is important to note that, since group Menu Items are not included in categorizations or

-Toolbar when child Menu Items are selected, group Menu Items can be added throughout the menu hierarchy without
+searches when child Menu Items are selected, group Menu Items can be added throughout the menu hierarchy

 Back to top